J. Michael Glover, MD, MBA

 Dr. Glover has cared for patients at Northern Arizona Orthopaedics since 2005 through the Spine and Pain Specialty Center.
 He is trained in using Joimax® Endoscopes and Dr. Glover specializes in minimally invasive surgeries such as camera guided, endoscopic spine surgery.

 Before joining Northern Arizona Orthopaedics, Dr. Glover served in the United States Air Force as an orthopedic surgeon and also in private practice in Tennessee.
 During his time in the Air Force, he served as a leader in orthopedic spine services including being the Orthopaedic Spine Service Chief.
 Dr. Glover earned his bachelor’s and doctoral degrees from the University of Texas.
 He earned his residency education from Wilford USAF Medical Center and completed his education from Medical College of Wisconsin, where he earned his fellowship in Orthopaedic Spinal Surgery.
-He also earned his Master of Business Administration from the W.P.
+He also earned his graduate degree from the W.P.
 Carey School of Business at Arizona State University.

 - American Medical Association